Sir Michael Gambon dies, aged 82

 Acclaimed actor Sir Michael Gambon has died, aged 82, it has been confirmed.
-He died in hospital after contracting pneumonia.
+He passed away in hospital after contracting pneumonia.

-He was best-known for playing Albus Dumbledore in all but two of the Harry Potter film series – as well as countless other titles across film and television including the part of a a psychotic mob leader in Peter Greenaway’s The Cook, the Thief, His Wife & Her Lover (1989), and King George V in Oscar-winning drama The King’s Speech in 2010.
+He was best-known for playing Albus Dumbledore in all but two of the Harry Potter film series – as well as countless other titles across film and television including the part of a psychotic gangster in Peter Greenaway’s The Cook, the Thief, His Wife & Her Lover (1989), and King George V in Oscar-winning drama The King’s Speech in 2010.

 A statement issued on behalf of his family said: “We are devastated to announce the loss of Sir Michael Gambon.